tomduck/pandoc-eqnos/test/demo.md

 ****

-Below is an equation with no attributes.
-It shouldn't be numbered.
+An equation with no attributes (shouldn't be numbered):

 $$ E = mc^2 $$